jejor/filter_ece223/README.md

 This project was completed to meet the 2018-2019 Electrical Engineering 221-223 sequence course requirements taught by Dr. Donald Duncan at Portland State University Maseeh College of Engineering and Computer Science - Electrical Engineering Program.

 View the project final report [here](/docs/finalreport.pdf) or by using the [google doc link](https://docs.google.com/document/d/1vV6OJEWidjzbffv2h6qe4K4YXA2pBC030I1_OhE0v94/edit?usp=sharing)

+Note: Github documentation is currently in progress.
+Refer to the doc/finalreport.pdf until github documentation is completed.